Delivery flat-rate $12 or free for orders over $95 Dismiss

 Would you like to pick and roll the leaves yourself using traditional techniques?

-During these workshops, I’ll share my journey as a local tea producer, my stories and techniques, and we’ll enjoy numerous different teas together.
+During these workshops, I’ll share my journey as a local tea producer, my stories and techniques, and we’ll enjoy drinking numerous different teas together.

 Sign up for my newsletter to stay informed of upcoming workshops.